njhofmann/arXivist/README.md

 # arXivist
-arXivist is a terminal environment allowing for the management of pre-print papers from arXiv on a local machine.
+arXivist is a terminal environment for the management of pre-print papers from sites such as arXiv on a local machine.

 ## Motivation
 Most search engines for research papers I am aware of are GUI based, usually accessed only via a web browser.
-As far as I am aware, an equivalent utility for terminals does not exist.
-This project aims to fill that gap as a comprehensive, easily set up utility for finding, storing, and tagging research papers from pre-print sites, from the comfort of the command line.
+As far as I am aware, an equivalent utility for terminals does not exist - this project aims to fill that gap.

+The goal is to provide a comparatively powerful & easily set up search tool for finding, storing, and tagging research papers from pre-print sites, all from the comfort of the command line.

 ## Installation
 arXivist is built on top of Bash, Docker, and Docker-Compose - any system that has these installed should be